 You can set up and manage the image map text using the Info Panel settings in the eCatalog screen.

-To create an eCatalog Viewer Preset, on the Global Navigation bar, click Setup and choose Viewer Presets.
-Then click Add, choose a platform, then click eCatalog > Viewer.
+To create an eCatalog Viewer Preset, on the Global Navigation bar, select Setup, and then choose Viewer Presets.
+Select Add, choose a platform, and then select eCatalog > Viewer.

 eCatalog Viewer Presets determine the style and behavior of your eCatalog Viewers.

-To find out how eCatalog Viewer Presets display your eCatalog, select your eCatalog in the Browse Panel and click Preview.
+To find out how eCatalog Viewer Presets display your eCatalog, select your eCatalog in the Browse Panel, and then select Preview.
 The Preview screen opens in the default viewer.

 Notice the orientation, color scheme, what the controls for changing pages look like, and what pages look like when they are turned.

 After marking your eCatalog and PDF for publish in the Browse Panel, select the Publish button on the Global Navigation bar to initiate a publish.
-On the Publish screen, click Submit Publish.
+On the Publish screen, select Submit Publish.